CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 Congratulations on completing the lab.
 Here are the main takeaways for this lab.

 + Azure tags are metadata that consists of a key-value pair.
 Tags describe a particular resource in your environment.
-In particular, tagging in Azure enables you to label your resources in a logical manner.
+In particular, tagging in Azure enables you to label your resources logically.
 + Azure Policy establishes conventions for resources.
-Policy definitions describe resource compliance conditions and the effect to take if a condition is met.
+Policy definitions describe resource compliance conditions and the action to take if a condition is met.
 A condition compares a resource property field or a value to a required value.
 There are many built-in policy definitions and you can customize the policies.
 + The Azure Policy remediation task feature is used to bring resources into compliance based on a definition and assignment.
-Resources that are non-compliant to a modify or deployIfNotExist definition assignment, can be brought into compliance using a remediation task.
+Resources that are non-compliant with a modify or deployIfNotExist definition assignment can be brought into compliance using a remediation task.
 + You can configure a resource lock on a subscription, resource group, or resource.
 The lock can protect a resource from accidental user deletions and modifications.
 The lock overrides any user permissions.
-+ Azure Policy is pre-deployment security practice.
-RBAC and resource locks are post-deployment security practice.
++ Azure Policy is pa re-deployment security practice.
+RBAC and resource locks are post-deployment security practices.

 ### You have successfully completed the lab